Egress control · agent containers

 The daemon is the only thing on the host that can change policy.
 Operators talk to the host socket.
 Containers talk to the agent socket.
 Neither side reaches the other.

-Stop trusting agents.
+Stop trusting agent defaults.